shawn-crigger/rest-api-penn/README.md

 ## Route `POST` `/users` to create a new user in the database

-Creaet a new POST request to `http://localhost:8888/users` Setup a `multipart/form-data` body with the parameters
+Create a new POST request to `http://localhost:8888/users` Setup a `multipart/form-data` body with the parameters

 - name: User Name of the new user